 Effective December 1, 2012, the Company entered into an interest rate swap transaction utilizing a notional amount of \$10.0 million and a maturity date of March 1, 2015.
 The Company entered into the swap transaction to effectively fix the future interest rate during the applicable period on a portion of its borrowings under the revolving credit facility.
-The swap transaction is intended to manage the Company's interest rate risk related to its revolving credit facility and requires the Company to pay a fixed rate of 0.48% per annum in exchange for a variable interest rate based on 1-month USD LIBOR-BBA.
+The swap transaction was intended to manage the Company's interest rate risk related to its revolving credit facility.
+The Company terminated the swap transaction on March 5, 2014.

-The Company values its interest rate swap using widely accepted valuation techniques, including discounted cash flow analysis on the expected cash flows of the interest rate swap.
-This analysis reflects the contractual terms of the interest rate swap, including the period to maturity, and uses observable market-based inputs, including interest rate curves and implied volatilities.
+The Company valued its interest rate swap using widely accepted valuation techniques, including discounted cash flow analysis on the expected cash flows of the interest rate swap.
+The analysis reflected the contractual terms of the interest rate swap, including the period to maturity, and used observable market-based inputs, including interest rate curves and implied volatilities.

-Valuation of the interest rate swap transaction is based on proprietary curves that take into account both Level 1 and Level 2 inputs.
-The fair value of the interest rate swap is determined using the market standard methodology of netting the discounted future fixed cash payments and the discounted expected variable cash receipts.
-The variable cash receipts are based on an expectation of future interest rates (forward curves).
-These forward curves are market-based, utilizing observable market data.
-Discount curves for present value purposes are constructed using rates representing estimated costs of funding swap positions for early terminations based on an appropriate observable discount rate.
+Valuation of the interest rate swap transaction was based on proprietary curves that took into account both Level 1 and Level 2 inputs.
+The fair value of the interest rate swap was determined using the market standard methodology of netting the discounted future fixed cash payments and the discounted expected variable cash receipts.
+The variable cash receipts were based on an expectation of future interest rates (forward curves).
+These forward curves were market-based, utilizing observable market data.
+Discount curves for present value purposes were constructed using rates representing estimated costs of funding swap positions for early terminations based on an appropriate observable discount rate.